tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 ## Creating or modifying a stored access policy

-To create or modify a stored access policy, call the Set ACL operation for the resource (*i.e.*, [Set Container ACL](Set-Container-ACL.md), [Set Queue ACL](Set-Queue-ACL.md), [Set Table ACL](Set-Table-ACL.md), [Set Share ACL](Set-Share-ACL.md)) with a request body that specifies the terms of the access policy.
+To create or modify a stored access policy, call the Set ACL operation for the resource (see [Set Container ACL](Set-Container-ACL.md), [Set Queue ACL](Set-Queue-ACL.md), [Set Table ACL](Set-Table-ACL.md), or [Set Share ACL](Set-Share-ACL.md)) with a request body that specifies the terms of the access policy.
 The body of the request includes a unique signed identifier of your choosing, up to 64 characters in length, and the optional parameters of the access policy, as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>